What is the appropriate twin pregnancy weight gain?

 *In 2009 the NAM was called the Institute of Medicine (IoM).

 |37-54 pounds (17-25 kg) at term|

 Regardless of your weight and BMI, be sure to discuss your weight and weight gain with your doctor.

 More women have twins

-Today women have more twin and triplet pregnancies, and they tend to be older when they become pregnant.
-Women are also heavier and a greater percentage are entering pregnancy overweight or obese.
-Many are also gaining too much weight during pregnancy.
-Nevertheless, a small study questions the twin pregnancy weight gain limits for normal weight women.
+While some raise caution at the fact that excessive weight gain during pregnancy may be harmful to the mother and her babies, others have speculated that the provisional twin pregnancy weight gain recommendations may not be high enough to prevent low birth weight.
+A small study questioned the twin pregnancy weight gain limits for normal weight women.
 Over a five-year period, 170 patients in a New York City private obstetrics practice gave birth to twins at or near full-term.
 Mothers who gained more than recommended did not have higher rates of gestational diabetes, high blood pressure or pre-eclampsia than women who put on less weight.
 Plus, the more weight a mother gained, the more likely her babies were to be born weighing above five and a half pounds (2540 grams).
-Because of this the clinic does not limit the amount of weight their patients gain IF they are a normal weight when they begin their pregnancies.
-Regardless of your weight and BMI be sure to discuss your weight gain with your doctor(s).
+Because of this, the clinic does not limit the amount of weight their patients gain IF they are a normal weight when they are entering pregnancy.
+Today, a greater percentage of women are entering pregnancy overweight or obese.